Frequently Asked Questions for the In-Person Running on Sep. 12, 2021

 A: Downtown, Foggy Bottom, West End, Farragut Square, Dupont Circle and the eastern side of Georgetown.

-A: Yes, there will be UPS trucks along Constitution Ave. for that purpose.
+A: Yes, there will be three tents on the Washington Monument Grounds for Ten Mile Bag Check, and one tent in the 5K start area for 5K Bag Check.
 The clear bag you get at packet pick-up is the one you should use.

 A: Satellites are the cause for much of the error.
 GPS units calculate distance based on triangulation of readings taken from a series of fixed orbiting units, but the degree of accuracy depends on several factors.